socolofs/tamoc/docs/_downloads/README.txt

      http://sourceforge.net/projects/matplotlib/files/matplotlib-toolkits/

-Code development and testing for this package was conducted in the Mac OS X environment, Version 10.7.5.
-The installed Python environment was the Enthought Python Distribution version 7.3-2 (32-bit).
+Code development and testing for this package was conducted in the Mac OS X environment, Version 10.9.
+The installed Python environment was the Enthought Canopy Distribution 1.1.0.1371 for Python version 2.7.3 (64-bit).

 Fortran files are written in modern Fortran style and are fully compatible with gfortran 4.6.2 20111019 (prerelease).
 They have been compiled and tested